activecm/rita-legacy/Readme.md

   * `rita show-blacklisted dataset_name -H`

 ### Getting help
-Head over to [OFTC and join #activecm](https://webchat.oftc.net/?channels=activecm) for any questions you may have.
+Please create an issue on GitHub if you have any questions or concerns.

 ### Contributing to RITA
 To contribute to RITA visit our [Contributing Guide](https://github.com/activecm/rita/blob/master/Contributing.md)

 ### License
 GNU GPL V3
-&copy; Offensive CounterMeasures &trade;
+&copy; Active CounterMeasures &trade;